Kathleen Willey: Claims

 According to Willey, during an early afternoon meeting on November 29, 1993, in the private study of the Oval Office, Clinton had embraced her tightly, kissed her on the lips, grabbed her breast, and forced her hand on his genitals.
 Clinton denied assaulting Willey.
-According to Monica Lewinsky's testimony, Clinton stated that the allegation was absurd because Willey is a small-breasted woman, so he would never pursue such a woman.
+According to Monica Lewinsky's testimony, Clinton stated that the allegation was absurd because Willey is a small-breasted woman, so he would never pursue her.
+She had asked an acquaintance, Julie Hiatt Steele, to back up her claims to a Newsweek reporter; Steele at first reluctantly agreed, but soon recanted and then was subjected to a years-long attack by Willey's right-wing patrons and brought up on charges by Ken Starr's OIC.

 According to Linda Tripp's grand jury testimony, she felt Willey pursued a romance with Clinton from the start of her White House affiliation.
 Willey had speculated with Tripp as to how she might be able to set up an assignation between herself and the president.
 She routinely attended events at which Clinton would be present and wore a black dress she believed he liked.
 According to Tripp's testimony, Willey wondered if she and Clinton could arrange to meet in a home to which she had access, on the Chesapeake Bay.